Hamilton's Object Revisited: A challenging source redshift of a strong lensing configuration: Conclusions

-To investigate the influence of the star-forming region, we excluded pixels that most likely belong to this part of the galaxy.
-Due to the low spatial resolution of 1.35~arcsec per spatial pixel, it was not possible to extract a separate spectrum for the star-forming region.
-Analysing the three multiple-image spectra without the star-forming region included, we found supporting consistency for the lower redshift because the resulting spectra mostly lost amplitude in iron and nickel lines, i.e.~lines that are actually expected in star-forming regions.
+To investigate the influence of the SFR, we excluded pixels that most likely belong to this part of the galaxy.
+Due to the low spatial resolution of 1.35~arcsec per spatial pixel, it was not possible to extract a separate spectrum for the SFR.
+Analysing the three multiple-image spectra without the SFR included, we found supporting consistency for the lower redshift because the resulting spectra mostly lost amplitude in iron and nickel lines, i.e.~lines that are actually expected in SFRs.
 Moreover, the reduction in amplitude for these lines also explained the more complex structure of the broad absorption peak around 5470~\AA.
 Putting the galaxy at the higher redshift, the more complex structure of this peak could not be explained.

-Unfortunately, the MOIRCS data taken by \cite{bib:Ebeling2025} were inconclusive upon follow-up investigation because the observations did not include image~B at all and also lacked the star-forming region of image~C. Moreover, we found that the ABBA dithering necessary for near infrared observations requires more slits and careful positioning to ensure a clean background subtraction for the galaxy bulge.
+Unfortunately, the MOIRCS data taken by \cite{bib:Ebeling2025} were inconclusive upon follow-up investigation because the observations did not include image~B at all and also lacked the star-forming region of image~C. Moreover, we found that the ABBA dithering necessary for near-infrared observations requires more slits and careful positioning to ensure a clean background subtraction for the galaxy bulge.
 This does not seem to have been implemented in the observations in \cite{bib:Ebeling2025}.

-\comm{Another complementary hint favouring $z_\mathrm{s}=0.82$ comes from the Ly-$\alpha$ blob.
-If we assume that the lensing potential does not change abruptly and the source of the Ly-$\alpha$ blob and the background galaxy being deflected into Hamilton's Object lie closely together in the source plane, the Ly-$\alpha$ blob should show a similar multiple image configuration.
+Another complementary hint favouring $z_\mathrm{s}=0.82$ comes from the Ly-$\alpha$ blob.
+If we assume that the lensing potential does not change abruptly and the source of the Ly-$\alpha$ blob and the background galaxy being deflected into Hamilton's Object lie closely together in the source plane, the Ly-$\alpha$ blob should show a similar multiple-image configuration.
 Yet, within the KCWI field of view, the expected additional image of the Ly-$\alpha$ blob is missing.
-While the hint favours $z_\mathrm{s}\approx0.82$, it is not a very strong one because the missing multiple images could lie outside of the KCWI field of view or the source of the blob could be sufficiently far away from the background galaxy.}
+While the hint favours $z_\mathrm{s}\approx0.82$, it is not a very strong one because the missing multiple images could lie outside of the KCWI field of view or the source of the blob could be sufficiently far away from the background galaxy.